 INTEREST LIMITATION RULE

 The interest limitation rule aims to discourage the financing of companies based in high-tax jurisdictions through subsidiaries based in low-tax jurisdictions.
 The rule focuses on limiting the deduction of ‘excess’ interest arising from the above practices.
+The interest limitation rules restrict the tax deductibility of borrowing costs (interest) that exceed 30% of the tax-adjusted earnings before interest, taxes, depreciation and amortization (EBITDA).
+The most important aspects of the interest limitation rules are:

 The exit taxation rule is designed to prevent taxpayers from avoiding tax, by transferring their residence, activities or assets out of Cyprus.
 In accordance with the provisions of the Cypriot Income Tax Law, Cyprus will have the right to tax any unrealised gain created in Cyprus at the time of the exit.
 The value of such gain should reflect the arm’s length principles.